jackoalan/PSPL/Extensions/PMDLFormat/Specification.md

 For complex models with a large number of vertices exceeding 16-bit indexing space, latter portions of the model may overflow into a new collection; granting a brand-new indexing space.

+Another reason to have separate collection is for models that have a widely-varied, yet topologically-separable vertex format (UV-attribute or bone counts).

 Non-Partitioned Models